Mudpuppy12/grue/README.md

 # grue
-Discord Bot for OSE and OSR games.
+Discord Bot for RPG games.
 Currently under construction.

 # Setup
 Add a bot.ini file (See below) and startup the lavalink container.
 Then